react-page/react-page/README.md

 ### How can I run E2E tests using chrome?

-To run E2E tests in Chrome, you'll need the Chrome Driver in $PATH, see https://github.com/nightwatchjs/nightwatch/wiki/chrome-setup
+To run E2E tests in Chrome, you need the Chrome Driver in $PATH, see https://github.com/nightwatchjs/nightwatch/wiki/chrome-setup

 ### How can I install the editor using bower?